myllynen/rhel-ansible-roles/roles/firewall/README.md

 <pre>
 ---
+# This role provides only very basic firewall setup
+# Use system_roles.firewall for more complete setups

 # Enable or disable firewall
+# Set to null to leave untouched
-firewall_enable: true
+firewall_enable: null

+# Firewall default zone to set and configure
 firewall_default_zone: public

-# List of ports (80/tcp, 123/udp, ...) or services (cockpit, https, ...)
+# List of ports to open
-# vars/main.yml lists always open ports/services. ssh is always kept open.
 firewall_open_ports:
 #  - 321/udp

+# List of services to open
 firewall_open_services:
 #  - samba

 # Close unconfigured ports and services
+# The ssh service will not be closed by
+# this role regardless of configuration
-firewall_close_unconfigured: true
+firewall_close_unconfigured: false
 </pre>

 ## License